-YouTube suspends monetisation of Russell Brand’s channel for ‘violating policy’
+YouTube blocks Russell Brand from earning revenue after ‘violating policy’

 YouTube has suspended the monetisation of Russell Brand’s channel for “violating our Creator Responsibility policy”, the Google-owned company said.

-The online video platform said the suspension, which will still allow Brand to upload videos, was because of the allegations made against him.
+The tech giants said the suspension, which will still allow Brand to upload videos for his 6.6 million followers but not profit from advertising, was because of the allegations made against him.

 In a statement, YouTube said: “We have suspended monetisation on Russell Brand’s channel for violating our Creator Responsibility policy.
 If a creator’s off-platform behaviour harms our users, employees or ecosystem, we take action to protect the community.”